Corns between the toes — Ouch!

 I found this address and was ecstatic.
 My friends and I were surfing in English class and found this very interesting column.
 I would like to ask you about corns between the toes.
 My cousin has these monumental corns which have kept her from her job.
 Although my cousin and I are not really close, I'm sure she would be happy to accept your advice.
 I hope you will answer my question.

 First, welcome to Go Ask Alice!
 Stay, get comfortable, and, above all, learn something.
-Secondly, let's talk corn, but not the kind you get from a cob.
-Let's get to the meat and potatoes of your question (with a side of corn, of course — got to have those veggies), the following paragraphs will discuss causes, treatments and prevention of your troublesome toes.
+Secondly, getting to the meat and potatoes of your question (with a side of corn, of course — got to have those veggies), the following paragraphs will discuss causes, treatments and prevention of your troublesome toes.

-Causes: Sometimes confused with calluses, these often painful little sTOE-aways (we enjoy a different kind of corn here at Alice!) that your cousin is experiencing are usually caused by ill-fitting shoes.
+Causes: Sometimes confused with calluses, these often painful little sTOE-aways that your cousin is experiencing are usually caused by ill-fitting shoes.
 The rubbing that results from shoes that are too tight or too loose may cause skin to thicken and become inflamed at the pressure points such as on top of the toes or the sides of the feet, leaving the "little piggies" in distress.
 Pain can range from slight throbbing on and around the inflamed area to much more severe discomfort like in your cousin's case.